swiyu-admin-ch/swiyu-admin-ch.github.io/_posts/2025-10-31-release-announcements-swiyu-public-beta.md

 We kindly ask you to migrate your components to the latest versions.
 In order to plan the contract step for "Token endpoint expected x-www-form-urlencoded" we created an [issue](https://github.com/swiyu-admin-ch/swiyu-issuer/issues/112) to collect your feedback.

-## Generic Verifier (Version 2.0.2 on new [swiyu verifier repository](https://github.com/swiyu-admin-ch/swiyu-verifier/releases/tag/2.0.2))
+## Generic Verifier (Version 2.0.2 on new [swiyu-verifier](https://github.com/swiyu-admin-ch/swiyu-verifier/releases/tag/2.0.2) repository)
 - Expand step to [handle malformed and correct "cnf" claim ](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/22)
 - Security Fix: [Unsecure serialization/deserialization](https://github.com/swiyu-admin-ch/eidch-verifier-agent-oid4vp/issues/15)

-We kindly ask you to migrate your components to the latest versions in order to prevent breakting changes in the future.
+We kindly ask you to migrate your components to the latest versions in order to prevent breaking changes in the future.

 ## Specifications